gravins/NumGraph/docs/source/usage.rst

 Heat Diffusion simulation
 -------------------------

 Similarly to the SBM generation, even the temporal distribution require the definition of a generator to compute the employed graph.
-In the case of the heat diffusion simulation it also important to define a ``SpikeGenerator``, which specifies how heat spikes are generated over time.
+In the case of the heat diffusion simulation leveraging the Euler's method, it is also important to define a ``SpikeGenerator``, which specifies how heat spikes are generated over time.

 .. code:: python